 Generally speaking, we do not offer mid-year admissions due to a lack of openings and because we have found it is a difficult transition for both the new student and for our community.
 If you have a special circumstance, please contact a member of the admissions office to discuss.

-For first round consideration for entry to the 2023-2024 school year, completed applications are due on or before January 25, 2022.
-We announce admissions (and financial aid) decisions on the first Friday of March.
-We accept late applications on a rolling basis and review files throughout the spring.
-Please note that spaces are generally limited for late applicants.
+For first round consideration for entry to the 2024-2025 school year, completed applications, including all interviews and documents, are due on or before January 25, 2024.
+We announce admissions (and financial aid) decisions on Friday, March 1.
+Please note that spaces are generally limited for late applicants and we highly encourage parents to apply by January 25.
 Please contact the admissions office to discuss submitting a late application.

 Applicants to the Lower School, grades K to 5, visit and participate in a series of activities that help us determine a child’s fit and placement in our community.
 Applicants to the Middle and Upper School (grades 6 to 12) are required to take the ISEE or the SSAT.
 Families are responsible for registering for this test.
 Additional information can be found on our website or through the online checklist.

-Yes, every year we have applicants we believe would be a fit for our community, but unfortunately we have limited capacity.
+Yes.
+Every year, we have applicants we believe would be a fit for our community, but unfortunately, we have limited openings.
 If your child is placed in the waitpool, please indicate your interest in staying active and the admissions office will contact families should a space become available.

 In general, openings may occur in March, April or May that allow us to consider students in the waitpool.
 Since June 1 is the contract binding deadline (i.e. families are responsible for the full year tuition) there is generally very little movement over the summer.
 We keep the wait pool active until the first day of school so a spot can be offered to an applicant up until August.